 It’s important to be aware that each county in Maryland has its own unique regulatory code establishing landlord pest control duties.
 Make sure that you choose an attorney who has handled bed bug lawsuits in your county, and can guide you through the process of gathering evidence and preparing your claim.

 By law, Maryland landlords are required to provide tenants with safe and habitable housing units.
 Landlords who fail to meet this basic standard can be held liable for resulting tenant injuries.
 Our attorneys can fight against your landlord, the property manager, or other parties to recover compensation for your losses.
 You may be entitled to compensation for medical expenses, bed bug eradication, the destruction and replacement of your personal property, and even costs associated with moving due to the infestation.

 We will fight tirelessly to maximize your recovery, gathering vital evidence, coordinating with medical experts, dealing with insurers, protecting your legal rights, and challenging “low-ball” settlement offers that do not fairly compensate your injuries.
-To learn more about filing a lawsuit against your landlord for an apartment bed bug infestation in Maryland, contact our law offices online, or call Whitney, LLP at (410) 583-8000 for a free consultation.
+To learn more about filing a lawsuit against your landlord for an apartment bed bug infestation in Maryland, contact our law offices online, or call Whitney, LLP at (410) 583-8000 for a legal consultation.